ammosov/finmodel/monthly_salaries_EN.md

 ### Return a 1-dimension array of sums of columns of another array

 `=BYCOL(start_address#,LAMBDA(arg*,FUNCTION(arg*)))`
-- `BYCOL (array, function)` is a formula that tells Excel to take an array and apply the function to it column by column;
+- `BYCOL (array, function)` is a function that tells Excel to take an array and apply the function to it column by column;
 - `array`=start_address# is the `address of start (upper left) cell` of the array to be summed and followed by `#`.
-- `#` (hash) is a "spill operator" that tells the formula: "this `array` is "dynamic" and has a variable length";
+- `#` (hash) is a "spill operator" that tells the function: "this `array` is "dynamic" and has a variable length";
 - `LAMBDA()` is a wrapper that passes `arg*` (i.e. one of more arguments) to the `FUNCTION` and returns result; arguments always come first, function last.

 Example used here at C6: `=BYCOL(C8#,LAMBDA(a,SUM(a)))`